Housing Choice Voucher Homeownership Option

 *Please do not submit a Homeownership Option Application unless you are a current Mesquite Housing Choice Voucher Participant.
 If you are not a current participant your application will automatically be discarded.

-For questions please contact Briana Johnson, Special Projects Coordinator, 972-329-8739 or firstname.lastname@example.org
+For questions please contact Briana Johnson, Housing Occupancy Supervisor, 972-329-8739 or firstname.lastname@example.org

 Yes, it is called the Housing Choice Voucher (HCV) Homeownership Program Option.
 The program is for participants in the HCV program.2.
 Who do I contact obtain additional information about this program?